The GS1 and the supply chain.

 If you’re launching a product for the first time or ramping up production and starting to work with major retailers, you may be unclear about the process of procuring one.
 While the GS1 process may seem daunting at the outset, it adds genuine efficiency and keeps the supply chain moving.
-Indeed, it’s hard to imagine a world without things like the UPC and other identifiers, and the GS1 makes them happen.
-We’ll break it down for you, from getting a GS1 to getting the right labels on your shipments.
+In fact, it’s hard to imagine a world without things like the UPC and other identifiers, and the GS1—along with labels it is used on—makes it all happen.

 Before you can start generating identification codes such as a Universal Product Code (UPC), a Serial Shipping Container Code (SSCC), or a Global Trade Item Number (GTIN), you’ll need to obtain a GS1 Company Prefix.
 A GS1 Company Prefix is a unique identification number that GS1 US® issues just to your company—and it is a part of every UPC, SSCC, and any other identification number you create.
 With a GS1 Company Prefix, you have the internationally accepted way to uniquely identify your brand in the global supply chain.

-The first step in the process of securing your GS1 Prefix is determining how many unique barcodes you expect to need.
+The first step in the process of securing your GS1 Prefix is to determine how many unique barcodes you expect to need.
 Remember, even if you have only one product, you probably have some variations of it — a T-shirt in multiple sizes, candles in different shapes, backpacks in numerous colors.
 Each one will need its own unique barcode.
 You’ll want to put some careful thought into your total number of SKUs—you’ll need enough unique barcodes but you also don’t want to spend more than you require.

 How many barcodes you require will determine the length you need from your GS1 Prefix.
 It’s no surprise that you pay more for a Prefix that can accommodate more barcodes — a bigger investment translates into a shorter Prefix with more capacity.